To: MUN Faculty

 Model United Nations of Alaska

-Re: Model United Nations of Alaska Spring 2022
+Re: Model United Nations of Alaska Fall 2022

-"Governing the Commons," is the topic our students will be tackling during this conference.
-This spring Model United Nations of Alaska will have six committees that will spend substantial time dealing with many of the facets of this topic.
+"The Future of Freedom: Ethnic Tensions, New Media, and the Democratization of Information," is the topic our students will be tackling during this conference.
+This Fall, Model United Nations of Alaska will have five committees that will spend substantial time dealing with many of the facets of this topic.
 Please see committee description below:

 For Details See the Website (continuously being updated)